Matvei Igonen

-Matvei Igonen (born 2 October 1996) is an Estonian professional footballer who last played as a goalkeeper for Allsvenskan club Degerfors and the Estonia national team.
+Matvei Igonen (born 2 October 1996) is an Estonian professional footballer who plays as a goalkeeper for Allsvenskan club Degerfors and the Estonia national team.

 Club career

-FCI Tallinn

 Igonen made his Meistriliiga debut on 16 March 2013, in a 1–1 draw against Flora.

-Lillestrøm

 On 5 January 2018, Igonen signed a three-year contract with Norwegian club Lillestrøm.

-Flora

 On 1 July 2019, Igonen joined Estonian club Flora on a half-year loan.

 In July 2020 he signed a permanent deal with Flora until the end of 2021.

-Podbeskidzie Bielsko-Biała

 On 23 December 2021, Igonen joined Polish second division club Podbeskidzie Bielsko-Biała on a deal until June 2023.

-Hebar Pazardzhik

 In July 2023, he signed a contract with Bulgarian team Hebar Pazardzhik.

-Botev Plovdiv

 In January 2024, after the player and Hebar were unable to reach an agreement regarding the financial terms of a new contract, Igonen became part of the ranks of Botev Plovdiv.

-Degerfors IF

-On 17 July 2025, Igonen joined Swedish Allsvenskan club Degerfors IF on a contract for the rest of 2025.
+On 17 July 2025, Igonen joined Swedish club Degerfors IF on a contract for the rest of 2025.